 Candidates must spend a minimum of one single term (four months) in fulltime attendance at the University of Alberta to meet the residence requirement.
-Length of Program A candidate with adequate undergraduate prerequisites and appropriate professional experience should complete the program in one academic year (12 months).
+Length of Program A candidate with adequate undergraduate prerequisites and appropriate professional experience should complete the program in one academic year (12 months).The MBA/MAg Joint Program The Faculty of Business and the Faculty of Agricultural, Life and Environmental Sciences offer a program of joint study which permits students to earn both the MBA and the MAg degrees in two years.
+Students in the first year of the regular MBA program and/or eligible students enrolled in graduate programs in the Faculty of Agricultural, Life and Environmental Sciences, as well as new entrants, are eligible to apply for the joint program.
+Refer to The MBA/MAg Combined Program under Business for details.
 The MBA/MAg Joint Program The Faculty of Business and the Faculty of Agricultural, Life and Environmental Sciences offer a program of joint study which permits students to earn both the MBA and the MAg degrees in two years.
 Students in the first year of the regular MBA program and/or eligible students enrolled in graduate programs in the Faculty of Agricultural, Life and Environmental Sciences, as well as new entrants, are eligible to apply for the joint program.
-Refer to The MBA/MAg Combined Program under Business for details The Degree of MSc Program Requirements Master of Science programs consist of at least ★18 in graduate courses plus a thesis normally equivalent in weight to ★12 to ★18.
+Refer to The MBA/MAg Combined Program under Business for details The Degree of MSc Program Requirements aster of Science programs consist of at least \star 18 in graduate courses plus a thesis normally equivalent in weight to \star 12 to \star 18.
 Students are expected to participate in the department seminar series through attendance and presentation of their research results.
 No language other than English is required for the degree.

-Candidates must spend a minimum of two single terms (eight months) in full-time attendance at the University of Alberta to meet the residence requirement.
-Length of Program The time required to complete the MSc will vary with the individual candidate; qualified candidates should be able to complete the program in 24 months.
+Candidates must spend a minimum of two single terms (eight months) in fulltime attendance at the University of Alberta to meet the residence requirement.
+Length of Program The time required to complete the MSc will vary with the individual candidate; qualified candidates should be able to complete the program in 24 months..
 The Degree of PhD Program Requirements Doctor of Philosophy programs include, in addition to the Master of Science course requirements, preparation for candidacy examinations in theory, quantitative techniques, the field of specialization and a supporting field.
 Fields of specialization are agricultural and resource economics, forest economics, and rural sociology and include a joint specialization in environmental and natural resource economics offered collaboratively by the Departments of Resource Economics and Environmental Sociology, and Economics.
 All candidates for the PhD must prepare and defend a thesis on an approved topic.
 Students are expected to participate in the department seminar series through attendance and presentation of their research results.
-Programs depend on academic background and typically consist of $\bigstar 36$ in graduate courses, with $\bigstar 18$ from the Department of Resource Economics and Environmental Sociology.
+Programs depend on academic background and typically consist of \star 36 in graduate courses, with \star 18 from the Department of Resource Economics and Environmental Sociology.
 No language other than English is required for the degree.